Tribal Gear: Breakdance

 Tribal is a supporter of breaking, b-boying or commonly known as break dancing all over the world.
 The tough style of Tribal matches the Breakdancing aesthetics.

 Over the years Tribal has sponsored breakdancing events and dancers such as Lil Rock, Moskito, Ruen, Crumbs, Lil Bob, Rainen, Franky Flav, Nabil, and Anthrax.

 Graffiti

 Tribal Streetwear has carried designs from popular artists including OG Abel and Mr. Cartoon from the Los Angeles lowrider scene, Daim and Seak from Germany, and Hasl, Brisk and Persué from San Diego.
 Over the years the lifestyle brand has provided work for as many as 200 graffiti artists.

 Tribal artists

 OG Abel

-Abel, grew up poor in a rugged section of South Central L. A. and lost a brother to street violence.
+Abel, grew up poor in a rugged section of South Central Los Angeles and lost a brother to street violence.
 He attended Los Angeles Trade Tech to take courses in graphic design and he's turned his hobby into a business, which has him working alongside some of the world's most power brands.
 From Fiat, Lowrider Magazine to Tribal and Converse.